Back to blog home

 Dental HMO Insurance - What Is It?

-Dental Health Maintenance Organization (HMO) insurance makes dental care accessible, especially when it comes to preventive treatments.
+Dental Health Maintenance Organization, a.k.a. dental HMO insurance, makes dental care accessible, especially when it comes to preventive treatments.

 If you choose a DHMO plan, you must pick a Primary Care Dentist (PCD) from its network.
 It means whenever you have any problem, you can visit the designated primary dental facility or dentist.